HRAFNYX/DF3D/README.md

 ## ABOUT DF3D ##
-DF3D is a mod that replaces town NPCs’ billboards with full 3d animated models.
+DF3D is a mod for [Daggerfall Unity](https://github.com/Interkarma/daggerfall-unity) that replaces town NPCs’ billboards with full 3d animated models.
+As for now, the mod is in alpha stage.
+It isn't compiled as for now.
+You may test it via Unity Editor or compile it and test in Daggerfall Unity game.

 ## ROADMAP ##